 We also process personal information where it is necessary for the performance of a contract (e.g. lease, licence, service and maintenance contract) or a funding agreement.

 Who provides this information

 The information we hold includes information you have provided to us.
-We also receive information from Eventbrite when you book a place at an event or conference.

 Who we share your information with

 Information is used to compile annual reports, however, we only use collated figures and individuals and organisations are not identified.

 We may share information with MHCLG in respect of StartEast for audit purposes only.

 We share this information without your specific consent as it is reasonable and necessary to do so to fulfil our public tasks or it is otherwise in the substantial public interest to do so.
 The law imposes safeguards to protect your privacy in these circumstances.

 We may also share your information across different departments of the NCC, where it is necessary for our public tasks or functions to do so.